warashibetrader/warashibetrader.github.io/_posts/2022-02-01-crypto-space.md

 In traditional finance, one or a small number of individuals validate the transaction - say, Wells Fargo (in conjunction with a small number of some higher governmental powers which I don't really understand).
 This system works because Wells Fargo is trustworthy.

 In the crypto space, the goal is to have a large number of participants in the system validate each transaction, without assuming that any one of them is trustworthy.
-Whatever means by which this validation is achieved is the key innovation behind each cryptocurrency.
+Whatever means by which this validation is achieved - typically some combination of cryptography and network design - is the key innovation behind each cryptocurrency.